 No evidence has surfaced that the structure can be identified with persons or events significant in local, state or national history.
-The families that occupied the property do not appear to have been either a significant contributor to the local economy, or famous in any other matter.

 c.
 The structure does not embody distinctive characteristics of a style, type, period or method of construction, nor is it a valuable example of the use of indigenous materials or craftsmanship.